Michael Andersen, PlacesForBikes staff writer

 A city map of Calgary’s downtown protected bike lane network pilot project.

-Calgary, an oil-and-gas capital on Canada’s high, dry prairie, boomed during recent years of high energy prices and has seen worse economic times since 2015.
-But despite falling downtown traffic related to that downturn, bike trips into and around downtown Calgary soared in the year following installation and (as you can see on the 2017 bike count map released last week) have concentrated themselves along the city’s new low-stress bikeways.
+Calgary, an oil-and-gas capital on Canada’s high, dry prairie, boomed during recent years of high energy prices but has seen worse economic times since 2015.
+But despite falling downtown traffic related to that downturn, bike trips into and around downtown Calgary soared in the year following installation and (as you can see on the 2017 bike count map released in February) have concentrated themselves along the city’s new low-stress bikeways.

 Here’s the bike counts map from the fall before the protected bike lane network went in: